Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 Critical Areas.
 Areas of the City that are subject to natural hazards or any landform feature that carries, holds, or purifies water and/or supports unique, fragile or valuable natural resources including fish, wildlife, and other organisms and their habitat.
 Critical areas include the following features: geologically hazardous areas, wetlands, streams, frequently flooded hazard areas, fish and wildlife conservation areas, aquifer recharge areas, and groundwater discharge areas.

 Critical Habitat.
-Habitat necessary for the survival of endangered, threatened, sensitive species as listed by the Federal Government or the State of Washington.
+Habitat necessary for the survival of endangered, threatened, or sensitive species as listed by the Federal Government or the State of Washington.
 Habitat for species listed on the candidate list, or monitored species as listed by the Federal Government or the State of Washington, may be considered critical habitat.

 Day Care Center, Commercial.
 Any child care arrangement that provides day care on a regular basis for more than 12 children of whom at least one is unrelated to the provider.